bricelam/bricelam.github.io/_posts/2023-01-21-image-metadata-using-winrt-on-dotnet.md

     Console.WriteLine($"    {person.Name} [{person.Area}]");
 ```

 One interesting thing to note is that the x, y, width, and height values are always between 0 and 1.
 That's because they're percentages of the photo's actual with and height.
 This allows the metadata values to remain the same even if the image is resized.
-If you want to draw the rectangles, you'd have to multiply the values by the image's width and height.
+If you want to draw the rectangles, multiply the values by the image's width and height.

 ```cs
 var rectToDraw = new Rect(